Stop & Shop: Price disparities

-In 2023, high schoolers with the Hyde Square Task Force studied alleged price disparities between a Stop & Shop location in Boston's Jamaica Plain neighborhood, a lower-income community, and Boston's Dedham neighborhood, a community where the household income is four times more than that of Jamaica Plain.
-The teens say that the Jamaica Plain location charges the rough equivalent of over $2,800 more than the Dedham location, despite being just 8 miles apart.
+In 2023, high schoolers with the Hyde Square Task Force studied alleged price disparities between a Stop & Shop location in Boston's Jamaica Plain neighborhood, a relative lower-income community, and Boston suburb Dedham, a community where the median household income is more than four times that of Jamaica Plain.
+The teens say a shopper at the Jamaica Plain location would spend an estimated $2,800 more per year than a shopper at the Dedham location, despite the stores being just eight miles (13 km) apart.
 The students reached out to Stop & Shop, which put out a statement saying that those numbers are proprietary and that many factors play into price decisions.
 Since the report, the team has attracted the attention of Massachusetts lawmakers and the Massachusetts Attorney General Andrea Campbell.